efflux/doc-otobo-dev/content/get-started/architecture.rst

 The database interface supports different databases.

-For the OTRS data model please refer to the files in your ``/doc`` directory.
-Alternatively you can look at the data model on `GitHub <https://github.com/OTRS/otrs/blob/rel-6_0/development/diagrams/Database/OTRSDatabaseDiagram.png>`__.
+For the OTOBO data model please refer to the files in your ``/doc`` directory.
+Alternatively you can look at the data model on `GitHub <https://github.com/RotherOSS/otobo/blob/rel-10_0/development/diagrams/Database/OTOBODatabaseDiagram.png>`__.